PTKay/linux-vm-apps-on-windows/README.md

 - 3: Try the connection by pressing Open.
 If it works, we're good to go!

-You can now also create a shortcut on your desktop to make it easier to launch the PUTTY session.
+You can now also create a shortcut on your desktop to make it easier to launch the PuTTY session.

 Create a shortcut with this path, and replace the relevant params: